top of page

 Sian Ricketts (vocals, winds) enjoys a multi-faceted career as a singer and period woodwinds specialist.
 She performs medieval, Renaissance and baroque chamber music and orchestral repertoire with ensembles such as Bach Collegium Fort Wayne (IN), Apollo’s Fire (OH), Dallas Bach Society, Piffaro (PA), Forgotten Clefs (VA), and Labyrinth Baroque (NY).
 Sian is also a co-founding member and co-managing director of the medieval ensemble Alkemie.
 In addition to her interest in early music, Sian also regularly performs 21st-century repertoire as both an instrumentalist and singer, and has collaborated with composers such as Elliot Cole, Fiona Gillespie, Jonathan Dawe, and Gregory Spears.
 Sian was a Visiting Medieval Fellow at Fordham University from 2019-2020, and is co-director of Fordham University's Collegium ensemble.
 Sian holds a D.M.A. in historical performance practice from Case Western Reserve University with concentrations in voice and baroque oboe.

-Nadia Tarnawsky spent much of 2017 and 2018 doing research and teaching in Ukraine as a recipient of a Fulbright Award.
-She has been studying Eastern European singing techniques for nearly three decades and has taught Ukrainian village style singing in workshops for the Ukrainian Catholic University in Lviv, Ukraine, the Center for Traditional Music and Dance in New York, Village Harmony, and the Kitka Women’s Ensemble among others.
+Nadia Tarnawsky spent much of 2017 and 2018 in Ukraine as a recipient of a Fulbright award.
 In 2011 she received a Traditional Arts Fellowship from Artist Trust and an Artist Support Residency from Jack Straw Productions.
-Nadia sang with Ensemble Hilka of New York in commemoration of the 25th anniversary of the Chornobyl disaster in Ukraine.
+She served as guest conductor for Cappella Romana for a program of Ukrainian wedding music which was recorded and released on Cappella Records in 2024.
+Nadia sang under the tutelage of Yevgeny Yefremov with Ensemble Hilka of New York in commemoration of the 25th anniversary of the Chornobyl disaster in Ukraine.
 A recording of this repertoire was released on the Smithsonian Folkways label.
-She is also a member of Apollo’s Fire and Quire Cleveland.
+She has taught and sung traditional Ukrainian folk songs in many venues in North America and Europe, and has performed with Cappella Romana, Trobár, Apollo's Fire, the Kitka Women's Vocal Ensemble and Ukrainian Village Voices among others.

 Karin Weston